 Sprained foot

-A sprained ankle, also known as a sprained ankle, is a common injury that occurs when the ankle is twisted violently, causing the ligaments to stretch or in some cases rupture.
+A sprained ankle, also known as a twisted ankle, is a common injury that occurs when the ankle is twisted forcefully, causing the ligaments to stretch or, in some cases, tear.
 This can cause pain, swelling, and reduced mobility.

 - Swelling around the ankle.